pcuchot/simul_pheno/README.md

 - the breeding success (asymptote parameter, final proportion of juvenile in the sampled population)
 - the variance in breeding phenology (scale parameter

 The aim of this project is to investigate how well estimated is the phenology (using sigmoid bayesian approach) when parameters associated with the phenology (mean and variance of laying dates, survival, breeding success...) vary.
-For this, we want to simulate breeding phenology of a (bird) population
+For this, we want to simulate breeding phenology of a (bird) population, sample it, according to a specified sampling design, and then compare the estimated values with the simulated ones.

+Define space, time

 ## 1 - Estimate phenology without taking into account young dispersal

-In a study area, corresponding to the "sample area" of a capture site.
+In a study area, corresponding to the "sample area" of a capture site :
+- 3-5 breeding pairs (capturable during all the study period)

 ## 2 - Including young dispersal